 We know horses need to eat either grass or hay.
 When horses eat grass, you will need to keep on an eye on their condition and make sure that they are not eating too much or too little.
 Horses can overeat on grass, especially if the pasture is lush, but it is also easy to let a horse get too fat eating hay.
 And, sometimes too little hay can mean a horse will lose weight.
 So, what is the right amount of hay for your horse?

 Just how much your horse will need will depend on its weight.
 According to the Ontario Ministry of Agriculture, a full-grown horse should eat about 12 to 15 pounds (5.4 to 6.8 kg) of hay a day.
-That is 1.5 percent to 3 percent of its body weight if it weighs about 1,000 pounds (450 kg).
+That is 1.5 percent to 3 percent of its body weight, if it weighs about 1,000 pounds (450 kg).
 This is a very rough average, and horses will require more or less depending on their metabolism, workload, what else they may be eating, and the time of year.
 Ponies will require considerably less, while large draft breeds can eat 30 pounds (13.6 kg) a day or more.

 How to Feed Hay

 Having small amounts of hay available fed frequently mimics the natural grazing instincts and is healthiest for your horse's mind and body.
 So try not to feed your horse a full day’s worth in one meal.
 It will probably gorge on the best parts of the meal, leaving the least tasty, then trample what's left into the ground.
 For the healthiest digestive system and the happiest horse, it is best to have hay available at all the times.
 Most horses are self-regulating, but many are not.
 Some horses will need their hay diet restricted to prevent obesity.
 Feeding these horses means small, more frequent portions.
 For many horses, hay is all they need, and they won’t need concentrates such as oats or sweet feed, or particularly rich hay that contains legumes like clover and alfalfa.

 Small Square Bales